Have you ever read a poem, a short story or a novel and thought - ‘what inspired this?’

 I believe transparency is a beautiful thing and when you’ve reached a place where you’re not seeking or regarding the opinions of man, it becomes easier to share your journey.
 With the good, the bad, the negative and the positive all included.

-To The Crucified Christ by Faith Olajuyigbe
+To The Crucified Christ

 Another poem pondering the passion of Christ.